 We are not currently accepting expressions of interest but look forward to the prospect of reinitiating this opportunity in 2024.

 Through the collective energy of our Peace Corps community, we aim to raise funds and awareness around the continued global social impact of our members.
 Whether it's continuing a project that was started during Peace Corps service or working with an organization after service to implement an international sustainable development project, NPCA's Community Fund is meant to provide financial support through grants so our members can continue to make a difference.
 By providing funding opportunities, NPCA also provides a platform to create awareness around the continued work of our members, building a network of change makers that embodies the ideals of the Peace Corps through international service beyond Peace Corps service.

-The continued work on the projects listed below by former Volunteers are independent of the Peace Corps and founded by NPCA's Community Fund.
+The projects listed below by former Volunteers are independent of the Peace Corps and funded by NPCA's Community Fund.
 The Peace Corps has no responsibility for donations to NPCA or the projects conducted by former Volunteers.
 As of March 15, 2020, the Peace Corps has temporarily suspended all Volunteer activities overseas.
-To learn more about how our Community Fund grantmaking works, please read our FAQs.
+To learn more about how our Community Fund grant making works, please read our FAQs.